 2015-2016 47 0

 - Program Educational Objectives

-professional responsibility and an appreciation of societal, ethical, environmental, economic, regulatory, and global issues relative to civil engineering projects; and,
+- Contribute positively to the civil engineering profession and their communities by demonstrating professional responsibility through consideration of societal, ethical, environmental, economic, regulatory, and global issues as they pertain to engineering projects.

 - Student Outcomes

 Pitt-Johnstown Civil Engineering graduates will have developed the ability to: